Staff: Laura Dwyer, PhD

 Organization:

-Dr. Dwyer is a former Cancer Research Training Award (CRTA) postdoctoral fellow in the Health Behaviors Research Branch (HBRB).
+Laura Dwyer, Ph.D., was a Cancer Research Training Award Fellow in the Health Behaviors Research Branch (HBRB) of the Behavioral Research Program (BRP).
 She earned a doctorate in applied social psychology from the George Washington University and holds a bachelor's degree in psychology from the College of the Holy Cross.

 Current and/or past BRP mentors include Linda Nebeling.